waggle-sensor/waggle/user_documentation/uglybox/README.md

   - Management Console: Port 20022, SSH connection
   - Web: Port 80, HTTP

+  If a node connected to the network is not shown as online within 10 min at [Link](http://www.mcs.anl.gov/research/projects/waggle/downloads/beehive1/live-nodes.txt), please check the local network firewall rules and make sure the above outgoing ports are not blocked.

 ## Simple Data Access

 The sensor data generated and trasmitted by the Ugly Nodes can be obtained from the [central data repository](http://www.mcs.anl.gov/research/projects/waggle/downloads/beehive1/).
 A simple set of handy scripts to download, convert and plot the data are provided at